 Jennifer Rosendin is a Director at Intensity with expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
 Ms. Rosendin applies her expertise in conducting rigorous analyses to high-stakes commercial litigation and to assisting clients in evaluating complex business decisions.
 Ms. Rosendin performs analyses that include the following:

 - Commercial success

 - Labor and employment

 Examples of Ms. Rosendin’s work include the following projects:

-Prior to joining Intensity, Ms. Rosendin served as an economist at a large global professional services corporation focused on government infrastructure and development.
-Previously, she worked for another consulting firm and a non-governmental organization, conducting economic analyses relating to projects intended to stimulate growth and eradicate hunger and poverty in emerging economies.
+Prior to joining Intensity, Ms. Rosendin served as an economist at a large global professional services corporation focused on infrastructure and development.
+In this capacity, her work focused on measuring the economic effects of U.S.-funded road, water, and electricity projects in Afghanistan, Iraq, and South Sudan.